TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-ltr.md

   ownershipid="AzureData_AzureSQLMI" />
 # Long-term backup retention

-In Azure SQL Managed Instance, you can configure a long-term backup retention policy (LTR) as a public preview feature.
-This lets you automatically retain database backups in separate Azure Blob storage containers for up to 10 years.
+In Azure SQL Managed Instance, you can configure a long-term backup retention policy (LTR) which lets you automatically retain database backups in separate Azure Blob storage containers for up to 10 years.
 You can then recover a database using these backups with PowerShell.

 **LTR for managed instances is currently available in public preview in Azure Public regions.**

 ## **Recommended Steps**

-You can [configure the long-term retention policies](https://docs.microsoft.com/azure/azure-sql/managed-instance/long-term-backup-retention-configure) from Azure portal or PowerShell.
+1. [Configure the long-term retention policies](https://docs.microsoft.com/azure/azure-sql/managed-instance/long-term-backup-retention-configure) from Azure portal or PowerShell.

-### Azure RBAC roles to manage long-term retention
+2. To manage long-term retention backups, make sure you have the appropriate Azure RBAC roles.
    For `Get-AzSqlInstanceDatabaseLongTermRetentionBackup` and `Restore-AzSqlInstanceDatabase`, you'll need to have one of the following roles:

   - Subscription Owner role
   - Managed Instance Contributor role
   - Custom role with the following permissions:
     - Microsoft.Sql/locations/longTermRetentionManagedInstanceBackups/read
     - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionManagedInstanceBackups/read
     - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/read

   For `Remove-AzSqlInstanceDatabaseLongTermRetentionBackup`, you'll need to have one of the following roles:

   - Subscription Owner role
   - Custom role with the following permission:
     - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/delete
   Note

-**The Managed Instance Contributor role does not have permission to delete LTR backups.**
+**Note: The Managed Instance Contributor role does not have permission to delete LTR backups.**

 Azure RBAC permissions can be granted in either subscription or resource group scope.
 However, to access LTR backups that belong to a dropped instance, the permission must be granted in the subscription scope of that instance.